omasy/MailAnt/README.md

 # MailAnt
-Email Extractor and Transport on in one package.
+Email Extractor and Transport in one package.
 Extract email specific to your need and send bulk message to extracted mails or custom recipient at ease